5.23.2017

 salt (optional)

-Preheat the over at 180ºC/350ºF.
 Chop chestnuts and dates finely, or use a food processor instead.
 Chop almond, cashew and chocolate into small pieces.
+Combine all the chopped ingredients with coconut oil and almond flour.
 Mix them well all tougher in one bowl.
 Sprinkle a pinch of salt and cayenne pepper.
-Once the mixture is sticky and hold tougher.
-Place parchment paper in a square baking sheet.
+Stir until the mixture is sticky and hold tougher.
+Place parchment paper in a square baking sheet or square container..
 Put the mixture in and fatten it down tightly.
-Bake it in the oven for 10 minutes.
+Rest in the refrigerator for a few hours.

-Let it cool down and cut into bars.
-Store them in the fridge or freezer.
+Slice them into bars.
+Store them in the fridge or freezer!

 Share: